 Green Earth is a new column on MankatoLIFE.
-This is the first piece in a three-part series on pollinator gardens.
-In the next two installments, Molly will be sharing stories from local residents and master gardeners, and even getting some hands-on experience designing and planting one of these gardens herself.
+This is the first piece in a multi-part series on pollinator gardens.
+In the next installments, Molly will be sharing stories from local residents and master gardeners, and even getting some hands-on experience designing and planting one of these gardens herself.
 In the first installment, she’ll be covering pollinator gardens 101 and the information you need to know to get started.

 What’s in your yard?
 If you’re like the majority of Americans, it’s a grass lawn.
 Having a lawn means you’ve dedicated hours to mowing, weeding, and fertilizing, or, at the very least, you’ve paid someone else to maintain it.
 They’re so common and normalized, most of us don’t pause to ask why we have them.
 But yards weren’t always this way.

 The original grass lawns were first cultivated around English and French castles in the 16th century as a status symbol.
 Having land without needing to grow edible crops on it was a sign of exorbitant wealth.

 The lauding of lawns traveled to America.
 Frederick Olmstead, the “father of American landscape design” and designer of Central Park in New York, as well as the popularity of games like golf and bowls, encouraged the use of grass lawns in the United States.
 But the real culprit behind the modern yard was Abraham Levitt, the founder of Levittown, which was declared the “ideal” of American suburbia in the 1940s and ’50s.
 Levitt and his sons created the first cookie-cutter suburb where grass lawns were already put in place before occupants took possession of their home.
 Lawns were no longer just a status symbol or choice; they were the default.